bzah/derdiedas/README.md

 - Display if it is correct or and error, then continue with the next guess.
 - Repeat until the number of guess is reached.
 - Display total score
+- Add sources used to create the guess-tips.

 ## Ideas for v1
 - [corpus] Collect the source of truth corpus from open data (e.g. wikitionnary)